peter1010/kea-ddns-nsd/README.md

 # kea-ddns-nsd
 Take Kea IP reservations and update zonefiles for nsd to pick up local network changes

-There is a python script to do this called kea-ddns-nsd.
+There is a python module to do this called kea-ddns-nsd.

 To build and install follow PEP517...